jsoncruzsipiran/MyShell/P3/README.md

         exit
         echo world".
-        Test program will print out "hello" and not "world" as it exited prior to the "echo world" command. ii. ignoreArgs(): Write a program where command = "exit a".
+        Test program will print out "hello" and not "world" as it exited prior to the "echo world" command. ii. ignoreArgs(): Write a program where command = "exit a
+    echo should not print"
     Program should still exit as it ignores the extra arguments. iii. exitPipelines(): Write a program in batch mode where commands = "echo hello | exit
         echo world".